nicklyman/Planet_Tracker/README.md

 * Clone this repository
 * Create a repository on GitHub in which to store the cloned repository
-* make the desired changes to the personal information within the index.html file
-* commit the changes and push the file to the gh-pages branch of the desired GitHub repository
+* Commit any changes and push the file to the gh-pages branch of the desired GitHub repository
+* Use the terminal and command line to navigate to the project folder.
-* Navigate to the webpage using the following URL address format your-username.github.io/ReplaceVowels_JavaProject
+* Run gradle using the "gradle run" command.
+* In a web browser input the following URL into the URL address bar: "localhost:4567" to navigate to the homepage of the game.
+* Follow the directions on the homepage to play the game.

 ## Support and contact details